Fixed: External Hard Drive Light Blinking but Not Working on MacBook

 3. Connect the Drive to a Different Port

-Perhaps one of the USB ports on your Mac is faulty and is not letting the external storage drive work on Mac.
-First, try connecting the external storage medium to a different USB port.
-If the issue is fixed, then the last USB port is damaged.
-Else, connect the drive to a compatible port on another Mac.
-When the storage device works, you need to update the driver on your current Mac to fix the drive inaccessibility problem.
+Perhaps one of the USB ports on your Mac is not working, preventing the external storage drive from connecting to the Mac.
+To confirm, try connecting the drive to a different USB port.
+If the issue is resolved, you need to update the drivers on your Mac or get an external USB port for Mac.

 4. Unlock the External Drive

-Verifying the external storage drive status can help you troubleshoot the ‘blinking light not working’ issue.
-To check the status of the external drive, navigate to Finder > Applications > Utilities > Disk Utility.
-From the top-left corner of Disk Utility, click View and select Show All Devices.
+Verifying the external storage drive status can help you fix issues with your hard drive.
+To check the status of the external drive, open spotlight, and search Disk Utility.
+From the top-left corner of the Disk Utility window, click View, and select Show All Device.

-When the external drive is listed in the sidebar, even if it’s greyed out, the drive is detected on your Mac.
-Select the drive and click Mount to access the drive.
-Else, the drive has failed.
-So, you need to replace the external drive with a new one.
+When the external drive is listed in the sidebar, even if it’s greyed out, it is detected on your Mac.
+Select the drive and click Mount to access the drive

 6. Show External Disks in Finder and Desktop

-The hard drive light is blinking and is mounted, yet you can’t access the drive in Finder or Desktop.
-This non-visibility of the drive could mean incorrect Finder and Desktop preferences settings.
-Follow the given method to show external drive in Finder and Desktop:
+If your hard drive is mounted and the light on it blinks, but you still can’t access the drive, this could be due to incorrect Finder settings.
+Follow the steps below to show external drive in Finder and Desktop:

-• In the Finder Preferences window, the General tab is selected by default.
+• In the Finder Settings window, the General tab is selected by default.

 7. Update Incompatible Driver